mihirkelkar/website/csvapione.md

 }
 ```

-Each CSV file struct has attributes like its Headers, A unique datafilekey that I generate,
+Each CSV file struct has attributes like its
+* Headers
+* A unique datafilekey that I generate
-the number of columns, the number of rows and then the actual content of each row of this file.
+* the number of columns
+* the number of rows
+* the actual content of each row of this file.

 Now let's try and read a CSV file and convert it to the struct representation above.
-We use the standard csv reader package available for golang and read the contents of the
-file into a variable called `lines`.
-The csv reader's `ReadAll`function returns a `[][]string`
-and it fits the representation of lines in the struct above well.
+We can use the standard csv reader package available for golang and read the contents of the file into a variable called `lines`.
+The csv reader's `ReadAll`function returns a `[][]string` and it fits the representation of lines in the struct above well.
 ```
 package csvprocessor